 Author contributions: Yang C contributed to the study design, data interpretation, and wrote the manuscript; Zhang SS contributed to the study design; Li XL performed the majority of experiments and data analysis; Wang ZF and Zhao LQ contributed to the majority of quality control for the herbs of the formula.

-Supported by National Nature Science Foundation of China (NSFC) No. 81473644, the Clinical Medicine Development Project of Beijing Municipal Administration of Hospitals, No. ZY201411; the Project of Health Technical Personnel of the Beijing Health System, No. 2011-2-13
+Supported by National Nature Science Foundation of China, No. 81473644, the Clinical Medicine Development Project of Beijing Municipal Administration of Hospitals, No. ZY201411; the Project of Health Technical Personnel of the Beijing Health System, No. 2011-2-13

 Correspondence to: Sheng-Sheng Zhang, PhD, Professor, Digestive Disease Diagnosis and treatment Center, Beijing Chinese Medicine Hospital, Capital Medical University, 23 Meishuguanhou Street, Dongcheng District, Beijing 100010, China. zhss2000@163.com